Radiation exposure during pregnancy

 - angiography

-Tell your doctor and tell the radiology practice before you have any tests.
+If you’re pregnant or thinking about becoming pregnant, tell your doctor and the radiology practice before you have any tests.
 You can discuss whether they can be delayed or avoided, and whether there are alternative tests.

 Tests that don’t use radiation, such as magnetic resonance imaging (MRI) or ultrasound, may be useful alternatives in some situations.

-Effects of radiation on a mother and unborn baby?
+What are the effects of radiation on me and my unborn baby?

 - miscarriage